 From that moment on, they are limited

-What I find to be most tragic is that when a child is pronounced lacking, incapable, unable, slow, lazy, or any other negative description we can imagine, that is what the child’s mind believes.
-And that is exactly what he will live up to.
-Believing oneself to be limited and unable will prevent people from even attempting new things, never mind challenging things.
+What I find to be most tragic is when a child is pronounced lacking, incapable, unable, slow, lazy, or any other negative description we can imagine, because that is what the child’s mind believes.
+And that is exactly what they will live up to.
+Believing oneself to be limited and unable will prevent people from ever attempting new things, never mind challenging things.

 We've got to get it right

 This situation is a tragedy that must be made right.
-Our system is taking our most creative, inventive, empathetic minds and is shutting them down.
-It is bad enough that their schools years will be a struggle and painful, but even worse, these limitations will follow them throughout their lives.
+Our system is taking our most creative, inventive, empathetic minds and shutting them down.
+It is bad enough that their school years will be a struggle and painful, but even worse, these limitations will follow them throughout the rest of their lives.